signofcommunication/signofcommunication/README.md

-I am Jhvonsky, a student at Matana University majoring in Informatics Engineering.
-Currently, I am working as a Frontend Developer.<br><br>In my free time, I usually either work on side projects or learn about new stuff related to web development and DevOps.
-Or I am just riding around with my motorbike and playing games.<br><br>I almost always listen to music whenever I can.
-My taste ranges from Eminem masterpieces or movie soundtracks to catchy Japanese popular music.
-The combinations of the two, like pieces by Seven Oops, are simply perfection ✨
+👋 Hi, I'm Jhvonsky — a student at Matana University, majoring in Informatics Engineering, and currently working as a Frontend Developer.

+🚀 In my free time, you'll find me:

+Building side projects or diving into new tech related to web development and DevOps

+Cruising around on my motorbike 🏍️

+Playing games to unwind 🎮

+🎧 Music is always with me — whether it's iconic Eminem tracks, epic movie soundtracks, or vibrant Japanese pop.
+I especially love the fusion of styles, like the works of Seven Oops — pure perfection ✨

 ## 🌐 Socials: